 Resistance to change is universal and predictable.
 A brilliantly configured ERP system will be circumvented by teams who do not understand why they should use it.
 Adoption depends on communicating the "why", providing appropriate training, and ensuring management leads by example.

-In 80% of the projects where we intervene in crisis mode, the technology works.
-The problem is adoption.
+In most of the projects where we intervene in crisis mode, the technology works; it is adoption that falls short.

 Our Blueprint-then-Build methodology